Home > Module 1: The Bible vs. Tahrif

 2. The New Testament:

-By every standard of ancient history, the New Testament is the best-attested document in existence.
+By every standard of ancient history, the New Testament is incomparably the best-attested document from antiquity.
 If a skeptic rejects the New Testament as "unreliable," they must also reject the works of Plato, Caesar, and Homer, as these have far less evidence.

 Here is how the New Testament compares to other "reliable" works of antiquity.
 It was already widespread across three continents (Europe, Africa, Asia) for many centuries before the birth of Muhammad and Islam.